© 2014 Japanese Teratology Society

 This annual postgraduate course is presented at the Massachusetts General Hospital, Richard B. Simches Research Building, 185 Cambridge St., 3rd Floor, Boston, MA.
 The topics and speakers are presented on the website of the Harvard Medical School Department of Continuing Education: www.cme.hms.harvard.edu/courses/humanteratogens.
 For more information, e-mail: email@example.com.

-This virtual issue consists of selected reviews and research papers on the endocrine disrupting effects of xenobiotics, which have been published in Congenital Anomalies since 2002.
+In this issue, papers on terminology, historical control data, and methodology, which have been published in Congenital Anomalies since 1997, are selected.
 Read the Virtual Issue online here.Congenital Anomalies is now published Online Only!

 Get New Content Alerts